Dutch bank ING's online customers find wrong balance in accounts

-AMSTERDAM (Reuters) - Dutch bank ING ING.AS was inundated with complaints from retail and business customers in the Netherlands on Wednesday because their online accounts showed incorrect balances.
+AMSTERDAM, April 3 (Reuters) - Dutch bank ING was inundated with complaints from retail and business customers in the Netherlands on Wednesday because their online accounts showed incorrect balances.

 ING said that it had a problem with processing payments on Tuesday night and that balances online appeared incorrect even though the actual balances in the accounts were not affected.
 It said the problem was not caused by computer hacking.